-Though she is no stranger to MU Health Care’s mobile mammography service, today is the first time King will be getting her screening in the new mammography van, introduced in March 2016.
+Though she is no stranger to MU Health Care’s mobile mammography service, this day is the first time King will be getting her screening in the latest mammography van, introduced in March 2016.
 This van is a 38-foot clinic that provides women in rural areas access to the same mammography screening services available at Ellis Fischel Cancer Center, including 3D mammography.
 The previous van, which was in service since 2005, only offered 2D breast screening.
 The mamm van is available for companies to request screening as well as communities throughout Missouri.

 “Early diagnosis is where we have the most impact in cancer,” said Kevin Staveley-O’Carroll, MD, PhD, director of Ellis Fischel Cancer Center.
 “With 3D imaging, we can more accurately identify cancers.”

 With a private mammography suite and changing room, the van is designed with patient needs in mind.
 Appointments generally take 30 minutes from check-in to completion, and completed scans are sent to Ellis Fischel Cancer Center, where they are read by a certified breast imaging radiologist.
 If follow-up care is needed, the mamm van team contacts the patient to ensure she gets the appropriate care.

 The all-female clinical staff aboard the van provides mammograms, clinical breast exams and breast health education to women throughout Missouri.
 In 2019, 3,000 screenings were performed on women from 27 counties.